West Ham create another farce – but Graham Potter offers intriguing escape route

 Of course, it was not all Lopetegui’s fault.
 The former Spain and Real Madrid boss, 58, was accompanied by signings who have underperformed, with Niclas Fullkrug the poster boy of another misguided transfer window at the club.
 You could say West Ham have had little luck with strikers in recent years, but signing one who is the “wrong side of 30” off the back of two goals at the Euros?
 That feels less like bad luck and more like a lack of nous.

-So, an oft-criticised board and increasingly criticised technical director played their roles in Lopetegui’s downfall – which almost saw him fired twice before this week – and now they are tasked with appointing the right man.
+So, an oft-criticised board and increasingly criticised technical director played their roles in Lopetegui’s downfall – which almost saw him fired twice before this week – and were then tasked with appointing the right man.
 Potter might be that man.
-He might have even been that man last summer too.
+He might have even been that man last summer, too.

 West Ham fans seem cool on the former Brighton and Chelsea coach, particularly after his spell with the latter club underwhelmed so severely.
 He survived with the Blues from September 2022 until April 2023, leaving them 11th in the league and earning just 11 wins from 31 games in all competitions.
 Another key stat from that stint, however, was his team’s abysmal differential on xG (expected goals).
 Admittedly, Chelsea were not creating a great number of chances, but their conversion was atrocious and not directly Potter’s fault.